 Loyalty experts often say “points are money.”
 This reminds us that loyalty programs are not just simple platforms for exchanging points.
 They are more like banks, but with points as the main form of currency.

 For customers, points are just an added bonus, which create the opportunity to earn discounts or rewards in the future, but for a program operator, points are a financial liability.
-Points Value Strategy is a fundamental stage during a program designing process, in which program operators must define how members accrue points as well as how they can redeem them.
+Points Value Strategy is a fundamental stage during a loyalty program designing process, in which program operators must define how members accrue points as well as how they can redeem them.
 For now, we will focus on the redemption side, as it has a more significant impact on the real value of points.

-Points in the redemption process
+Loyalty points in the redemption process

 The program operator sets the ‘price’ in points for each reward.
 This approach allows them to manage the value (and costs) of the entire program.
 A loyalty program should offer a selection of gifts in a catalog that members perceive to have high value.
 But usually, the price of a given reward is much higher for customers than the wholesale purchase price paid by the company.